apache/beam/website/www/site/content/en/documentation/programming-guide.md

 a SQL expression.

 {{< paragraph class="language-go" >}}
 Beam does not yet support Schema transforms natively in Go.
+However, it will be implemented with the following behavior.
 {{< /paragraph >}}

 #### 6.6.1.
 Field selection syntax